Sacchan-VRC/MS-VRCSA-Billiards/README.md

 Click MS-VRCSA->Set Up Pool Table Layers
-	- this names layer 22 to 'BilliardsModule' and sets the collision matrix so that it only collides with itself Place one or more Prefab/MS-VRCA Table prefabs into your scene
+	- this names layer 22 to 'BilliardsModule' and sets the collision matrix so that it only collides with itself Place one or more Prefab/MS-VRCA Table prefabs into your scene Because tables can be swapped out they can't easily be lightmapped.
+Use just one table if you wish to have light mapping
+ - Remove the unused tables from the list in BilliardsModule and delete their objects

 ### Table Creation
 Copy the hierarchy of the existing tables and you should be fine, objects whose name begin with a period are used in the code, so don't change their names.